RyanKagrise/SandT/README.md

 # Scuba and Travel Capstone

-Scuba and Travel is a full stack application that allows users to post training articles, comment on those articles, and read other's posts!
+Scuba and Travel is a full stack application that allows users to post scuba related articles, comment on those articles, and read other's posts!
 Coming soon will be photos and travel destinations!

 ## Technologies Used